infiniteyawn/tiantong_rujing/sayings_01.md

 [0134a28] (上堂云)。
-Version 1:
+Version 2:

 .

-Alert & quick, and at all times [!]
+spirit-spirit, and moment-moment

 The dark does not catch the moon following the flowing river.

-Experience experience, and in all respects [!]
+Experience-experience, and residing-residing

-A torrent does not catch the rain in pursuing the marching clouds.
+The torrent does not catch the rain pursuing the marching clouds.

+.

 When all is said and done, how is it?